 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Children with PPB may experience the following symptoms or signs.
 Sometimes, children with PPB do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not a tumor.
 Because PPB is so rare, doctors often believe at first that the symptoms are caused by a common childhood illness.
-If you are concerned about a symptom or sign on this list, please talk with your child’s doctor.

 There are two common sets of symptoms that may indicate PPB:

 In addition, sometimes a lung cyst or tumor may be found when a chest x-ray is taken for another reason.
+See the Diagnosis section for more information on chest x-rays.

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of your child’s medical care and treatment.
+If a tumor is diagnosed, relieving symptoms remains an important part of your child’s medical care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with the health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.